aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/textparagraph/_index.md

 ```

 Gets the amount of vertical white space that will be present after a paragraph.
-[LineSpaceSizeType](../../com.aspose.cells/linespacesizetype).
+See [LineSpaceSizeType](../../com.aspose.cells/linespacesizetype).

 **Returns:**
 int